 Before being put out to dry, the washed coffee parchment is soaked under clean water for a further 12 hours.
 Once the clean parchment coffee has been processed and graded, it's dried for around 20 days in the sun on raised beds, being heaped up and covered for the hottest parts of the day and during the cool, humid nights.

 The Sidama Coffee Farmers’ Co-operative Union are the ones responsible for dry milling, grading, bagging and shipping the coffee from Hunkute, which carries an organic certification.
 Hunkute is just one of around 50 stations receiving technical assistance as well as financing from the co-operative.

-It is often the case that the coffee from Hunkute takes a long time to become expressive, sweet and fruity, after months of tasting very closed and covered, much like a wine that needs time to mature and breathe before the flavours start to become more apparent.
+It's often the case that the lots from Hunkute take a long time to become expressive, sweet and fruity, after months of tasting very closed and covered, much like a wine that needs time to mature and breathe before the flavours become more apparent.
 We put this down to the cool temperatures that the coffee experiences when growing on the tree and during processing and drying stages.
 These variables are conducive to creating dense and stable seeds.
 Now that the coffee has rested and opened up, we’ve noticed that tight structure relax, with a wealth of citrus notes and florals coming to the fore, making for exciting and expressive cup.

 Wonsho, Dalle, Yirga Alem, Sidama, Ethiopia

 Sweet & complex, we’re tasting sticky ginger cake & marmalade in a very moreish, caramelly espresso.
 Roasted peach & vanilla shortbread notes linger in the finish.